swiftlang/swift-evolution/proposals/0333-with-memory-rebound.md

 We propose adding a `withMemoryRebound` method, which currently does not exist on these types.
 Since it operates on raw memory, this version of `withMemoryRebound` places no restriction on the temporary type (`T`).
 It is therefore up to the program author to ensure type safety when using these methods.
+When applied to memory that is initialized but viewed as raw memory, the relation between the initialized type and `T` must be valid under the `UnsafePointer.withMemoryRebound` rules.
-The capacity of the buffer to the temporary type will be calculated using the length of the `UnsafeRawBufferPointer` and the stride of the temporary type.
+The capacity of the buffer to the temporary type will be calculated using the capacity of the `UnsafeRawBufferPointer` and the stride of the temporary type.

-Finally the set, we propose to add an `assumingMemoryBound` function that calculates the capacity of the returned `UnsafeBufferPointer`.
+To complete the set, we propose to add an `assumingMemoryBound` function that calculates the capacity of the returned `UnsafeBufferPointer`.

 ```swift
 extension UnsafeRawBufferPointer {